 Abstract

-The main goal of the project is to extract physical activity levels from tri-axial accelerometer data, taken of 4 month old infants.
+The main goal of the project is to extract a measure of physical activity levels from tri-axial accelerometer data, taken of four month old infants.
 Infants wore two accelerometers, one on the torso, other on the ankle, for 48 hours in a free living environment.
-In order to properly extract physical activity, the accelerometer data has to be prepared and preprocessed.
-Preparation includes data organization and timestamp alignment, while the preprocessing includes filtering, averaging, removal of data where the accelerometer was not worn, summary measure extraction, correction for gravity component and correction for acceleration contributed by the infants caretaker.
-Several approaches arediscussed and presented along with the problems and negative features of each.
-The results from the correction of accelerations due to infant being moved are compared against the diary notations of infants sleeping and feeding habits, kept by their mothers.
+In order to properly extract physical activity level data, the raw accelerometer output has to be prepared and preprocessed.
+Preparation includes data organization and timestamp alignment, while the preprocessing includes filtering, averaging, removal of non-wear time, summary measure extraction, correction for gravity component and correction for acceleration contributed by the infants caretaker.
+Several approaches are used and the performance of each discussed.
+The results from the correction of accelerations due to the infant being moved are compared against the diary notations of the infant’s sleeping and feeding habits, kept by their mothers.
 In the end, physical activity levels are extracted and analyzed along with other variables.

 I Introduction